-Along with these top US LGBTQ+ campgrounds, there is a great wilderness program for LGBTQ adults, teens, and families that is worth checking out.
-The Venture Out Project organizes hikes and camping trips around the country, and has discussions around the campfire on topics like parenting and queerness.
+Along with these top US LGBTQIA-friendly campgrounds, there is a great wilderness program for LGBTQ adults, teens, and families that is worth checking out.
+The Venture Out Project organizes hikes and camping trips around the country and has discussions around the campfire on topics like parenting and queerness.
 They provide all the gear participants need and their goal is to help families and communities come together, meet, and have real conversations without the distraction of cell phones and technology.

 LGBTQ+ Campgrounds in the West

 Camping in the Western United States can be a wonderful, year-round option in many places.
 The Pacific Northwest has wonderful summer weather after the rainy season, and the desert regions of California, Arizona, and New Mexico are pleasant in winter when much of the country is freezing.
 The scenery throughout the west is breathtaking as well, from desert landscapes in shades of red, blue, and purple to the rising peaks of Mt.
 Rainier or Half Dome to the coast of the Pacific Ocean.
 Whether you prefer verdant green meadows or sandy beaches, you can find a place to camp and appreciate nature in the west.

 As a general rule, KOAs are wonderful campgrounds for families and most have full RV hookups, along with cabins and tent sites.
 They usually also have a pool and playground.
 However, Ventura Ranch takes family activities to a whole ‘nother level.